elsassph/nme-drawingstage/README.md

 - Compatible with native and Flash NME targets.
 HTML5 target actually works... but the brush isn't colored because BitmapData.draw doesn't seem to support color transforms.

+- Click/Tap the framerate indicator to clear the stage.

 License
 -------